 Simple maintenance is all that’s needed to keep it looking its best.
 This includes washing down acacia furniture as needed with warm, soapy water (do not use any silicon- or ammonia-based cleaners on acacia wood).
 You can also oil your acacia pieces to bring out more of those rich, natural tones, though stay away from any treatment that contains silicone.

 The biggest thing to worry about is discoloration or warping if the acacia is exposed to constant moisture or temperature fluctuations, and fading if it is regularly exposed to direct sunlight.

 Acacia wood is a sustainable furniture material, with the acacia tree growing easily, quickly, and plentifully all over the world, often without the need for fertilizer or pesticides.

 For the most eco-friendly acacia varieties, look for acacia furniture made from wood that’s FSC-certified, meaning the way it has been grown and harvested has passed the strict standards of the Forest Stewardship Council, a global non-profit that helps promote the responsible management of the world’s forests.

 Is Acacia Furniture a Good Value for the Money?

-Yes.
-Though it is more expensive than other traditional hardwoods used in furniture, such as maple and oak, the higher price tag can be justified by considering the durability and long-lasting nature of acacia pieces.
-While you might pay more up front, acacia wood furniture is nature-made to maintain its beauty for many decades, and can hold up to many of the elements that cause other (and less expensive) wood varieties to become damaged.
+Though the price of acacia is often higher than other traditional hardwoods used in furniture, such as maple and oak, the cost can be justified by considering the durability and long-lasting nature of acacia pieces.
+While it may be more expensive up front, acacia wood furniture maintains its beauty for many decades and holds up to many outdoor elements that cause other (and less expensive) wood varieties to become damaged.